TelepathicGrunt/WorldBlender/README.txt

     (V.1.2.2 Changes) (1.15.2 Minecraft)

 	Importing Features:
-·Fixed a crash with importing from a certain biome with a certain feature. (dunno which mod it was causing crash but the fix made the crash go away when bach testing mods lol)
+·Fixed a crash with importing from a certain biome with a certain feature.
 ·Fixed some vanilla trees being sneaky and still spawning when turning off vanilla features config.

     Config: